tokisatoa/helloWorld/README.md

 1. "On GitHub, saved changes are called commits. "
 2. The journey that `feature` takes through stages for "Commit chages," "Submit pull request," and "Discuss proposed changes" before it's merged into `main`
 3.
+This is another edit and create new branch practice